zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

     zenmldocker/zenml-server
 ```

-Connecting your client to the ZenML server is the same as before:
+You need to visit the ZenML dashboard at `http://localhost:8080` and configure an initial password for the `default` admin user account.
+You can then connect your client to the server with the web login flow:

 ```shell
 zenml connect --url http://localhost:8080